-GVF took on an ambitious project in that they cover a broad range of subjects from the theoretical ideas of models versus experts, proper investment evaluation, and behavioral finance to the practical applications of value and momentum investing, market timing, and asset allocation.
+GVF took on an ambitious project in that they cover a broad range of subjects from the theoretical such as models versus experts, proper investment evaluation, and behavioral finance to the practical applications of value and momentum investing, market timing, and asset allocation.

 In Chapter 1, GVF presents evidence that model-based decision making gives better results than discretionary decision making.
 Simple is better than complex, yet “experts” often favor complexity so they can charge higher fees.

 In Chapter 3, GVF goes into more detail about behavioral biases and shows just how strong they can be.
 Chapter 4 explains how experts tell stories to make some approaches, such as buy-and-hold or value investing, seem like the only ones that make sense.
-Investors buy into these stories because they want to feel that expert opinions and judgements matter – when, in fact, they often do not.
-In the course of their discussion, GVF debunks a few other investment myths, such as quality enhances value and economic growth leads to higher stock returns.
+Investors buy into these stories because they want to feel that expert opinions and judgments matter when, in fact, they often do not.
+In the course of their discussion, GVF debunks a few of what they consider to be investment myths, such as quality enhances value and economic growth leads to higher stock returns.

 After GVF establishes the fact that one can beat the experts, Part 2 of the book moves on to explain “How You Can Beat the Experts.”
 Chapter 5 shows that it is difficult to identify competent and trustworthy advisors.
 GVF then lays out their sensible FACTS framework for investment evaluation.
 FACTS stand for fees, access, complexity, taxes, and search.
 You want fees, complexity, and taxes to be low, while accessibility and search ability should be high.
 Some of this may be obvious, but not everyone may realize that complexity isn’t usually desirable.

 Recognizing the value of trend-following timing overlays, in chapter 7 GFV lays out their own risk management framework that they apply to the IVY 5 portfolio.
-Because all five asset classes are permanently represented in the IVY portfolio, a trend-following exit from one asset class puts that part of the portfolio into Treasury bills, which can create a drag on portfolio performance.
+Because all five asset classes are permanently represented in the IVY portfolio, a trend-following exit from one asset class puts that part of the portfolio into Treasury bills.
+This can sometimes create a drag on portfolio performance.

 GVF declares a tie in two cases where there is only a 1 or 2 percentage difference in Sharpe and Sortino ratios.
 They say ROBUST is the winner in two other cases (SPX and REIT) where there is the same small difference in Sharpe and Sortino ratios.
 You cannot draw any meaningful conclusions when Sharpe ratios are so close.
-The only case among the 5 assets where there is a clear cut winner is bonds (LTR), where TMOM comes out ahead.
+GVF should know better than this.
+The only case among the 5 assets where there is a clear cut winner is bonds (LTR) where TMOM comes out ahead.